UK airport arrivals sign

 Trains from Heathrow

-The Heathrow Express train runs every 15 minutes from Heathrow to Paddington Station in London.
-From here, you can catch the train to Plymouth.
+You will need to catch the Heathrow Express train to Paddington station in London, which takes 15 minutes and runs every 15 minutes.
+From here, you can then catch the train to Plymouth.
 The train journey from London Paddington to Plymouth takes three to four hours.

 Trains from Gatwick